mirackle-spb/userside-api/README.md

 # userside-api
 Java API for UserSide ERP

-All packaged api is tested on my own software and must work with recent version os UserSide.
+All packaged api methods is tested on my own software and must work with recent version os UserSide.